-It is difficult to accurately assess the financial impact of the Covid 19 crisis.
+It is difficult to accurately assess the financial impact of the Covid-19 crisis.
 While we have gained in seed sales and new supporters, we experienced losses due to the closure preventing visitor admission, guided tours, workshops and school's programmes from taking place.

 We did not have to initiate any hire freeze or place any team member on furloughed leave.
 Any staff's work impacted by the closure were assigned to other teams to assist with needed works.

-As the majority of our work from March onwards is out on the land, tending to the seeds and trees for the coming 2 year sales, we took this opportunity to improve land practices and materials, upgraded infrastructure and availed of training to further strengthen our work, as well as catch up on administrative backlog that ordinarily would be difficult to address.
+We were also prevented from having volunteers onsite during lockdown which impacted the volume of work possible to be achieved.
+As the majority of our work from March 2020 onwards is out on the land, tending to the seeds and trees for the coming 2 year sales, we took this opportunity to improve land practices and materials, upgraded infrastructure and availed of training to further strengthen our work, as well as catch up on administrative backlog that ordinarily would be difficult to address.